-You must complete the assessment log with a list of your evidence against each standard.
-Your assessor will record on the log, the date when each standard has been assessed and ultimately agreed as met, and their view on why and how your evidence meets the standard in terms of knowledge, understanding and application in practice.
+You must ensure the assessment log is populated with a list of your evidence against each standard.
+Your assessor will record on the log the date when each standard has been assessed and ultimately agreed as met, and their view on why and how your evidence meets the standard in terms of knowledge, understanding and application in practice.
+You will need to check the evidence column has been re-populated every time you add additional evidence to support clarifications and resubmissions as your assessment progresses.

 The verifier will also record their views on the log.

-All assessment and verification decisions remain on the log, thus ensuring a complete audit trail.
+All assessment and verification decisions remain on the log, ensuring a complete audit trail.